Sumcheck API Documentation

 mle_polynomials: std::vector<F*>&

-object for the Fiat-Shamir scheme.sumcheck_config: SumcheckConfig&
+: The configuration for the Fiat-Shamir scheme.sumcheck_config: SumcheckConfig&

-object for the Sumcheck configuration.sumcheck_proof: SumcheckProof<F>&
+: The configuration for the Sumcheck protocol.sumcheck_proof: SumcheckProof<F>&

 Example: Generating a Proof